 Patients should be advised:

-- That ciprofloxacin extended-release tablets may be taken with or without meals and to drink fluids liberally.
-As with other quinolones, concurrent administration with magnesium/aluminum antacids, polymeric phosphate binders (for example, sevelamer, lanthanum carbonate) or sucralfate, VIDEX® (didanosine) chewable/buffered tablets or pediatric powder, other highly buffered drugs, or with other products containing calcium, iron, or zinc should be avoided.
+- that ciprofloxacin extended-release tablets may be taken with or without meals and to drink fluids liberally.
+As with other quinolones, concurrent administration with magnesium/aluminum antacids, or sucralfate, VIDEX® (didanosine) chewable/buffered tablets or pediatric powder, other highly buffered drugs, or with other products containing calcium, iron, or zinc should be avoided.
 Ciprofloxacin extended-release tablets may be taken two hours before or six hours after taking these products.
 (See CLINICAL PHARMACOLOGY, Drug-drug Interactions, DOSAGE AND ADMINISTRATION, and PRECAUTIONS, Drug Interactions.)
 Ciprofloxacin extended-release tablets should not be taken with dairy products (like milk or yogurt) or calcium-fortified juices alone since absorption of ciprofloxacin may be significantly reduced; however, ciprofloxacin extended-release tablets may be taken with a meal that contains these products.
 (See CLINICAL PHARMACOLOGY, Drug-drug Interactions, DOSAGE AND ADMINISTRATION, and PRECAUTIONS, Drug Interactions.)

 As with some other quinolones, concurrent administration of ciprofloxacin with theophylline may lead to elevated serum concentrations of theophylline and prolongation of its elimination half-life.
 This may result in increased risk of theophylline-related adverse reactions.
 (See WARNINGS.)
 If concomitant use cannot be avoided, serum levels of theophylline should be monitored and dosage adjustments made as appropriate.